alexa/ask-toolkit-for-vscode/CONTRIBUTING.md

 2. You check existing open, and recently merged, pull requests to make sure someone else hasn't addressed the problem already.
 3. You open an issue to discuss any significant work - we would hate for your time to be wasted.

+### Setup steps
+Ensure that you have the following installed :
+- NodeJS (preferably 12.x version)
+- npm
+- typescript
+- git
+- VSCode IDE

 ### Steps to contribute
 To send us a pull request, please: